-Durable construction for outdoors or marine use.
+Durable construction for outdoor or marine use.
 The 6.5-inch diameter of the speakers allows for plenty of volume when combined with the amplifier.
 Easy installation.
 Resistant to corrosion.

 Weatherproof exterior doesn't last long in some marine environments.

 High-quality exterior build will keep moisture, dirt, and debris from damaging the delicate internal speaker parts.
 Can be used on boats or as a replacement speaker inside a car.
-Good sound reproduction.
+Balanced sound.

 Speakers can be difficult to install in mismatched holes.